chpc-tech-eval/chpc-scc23-nationals/swiftsim/README.md

 ### ***NOTE***

-NOTE: The simulation will run for approximately `<Time Steps> ~ 5000`.
+The simulation will run for approximately `<Time Steps> ~ 5000`.
 For your investigation, you may use fewer time steps, to determine the optimal communication pattern.
 This must however be consistent across your observations.
 For your final run, you may omit the `-n switch`.

 Each **SWFT** run will produce a `timestamps_<MPI Ranks><Threads per Rank>.txt` file.
 The wall clock time of interest in seconds, can be obtained by: